harini2016/dictionarydemo/README.md

 3.1.409

 2. Clone the repo.
-3. Run the dotnet command to clean and build - dotnet clean and dotnet build.
+3. Run the dotnet commands to clean and build - dotnet clean and dotnet build.
-4. Run the command dotnet run
+4. Run the command dotnet run to run the program
 5. We can run the following commands
+6. REMOVEALL is something I could not finish because of time crunch.
+7. I made slight modification to commands.
+Instead of ADD foo bar, please type in add and it will ask you to enter key value pairs, please enter values only when prompted.
+8. For add, once you press enter it will ask us for a message to enter key value pair.
+You can keep entering other commands like keys, members, allmembers one after

+Please refer the sample output I am seeing

+Please enter an option from below:
+ADD
 KEYS
 MEMBERS
-ADD
+KEYEXISTS
+VALUEEXISTS
+REMOVE
+REMOVEALL
+CLEAR
 ALLMEMBERS
 ITEMS

-For add, once you press enter it will ask us for a message to enter key value pair.
-You can enter foo bat to add the key value pair to the list.
+add
+Please enter key value pair
+foo bar
+ADDED
+add
+Please enter key value pair
+foo baz
+ADDED
+add bar bang
+Unknown option chosen.
+Please enter valid option: add
+Please enter key value pair
+bar bang
+ADDED
+items
+1) foo: bar
+2) foo: baz
+3) bar: bang
+allmembers
+1) bar
+2) baz
+3) bang
+keys
+1) foo
+2) bar

 Ctrl + C will quit the program.